ActivitySpaceLab/wellbeing-mapper-app/docs/ENCRYPTION_SETUP.md

 Survey Responses    Random AES Key         Encrypted with          Secure Transit Location Tracks     Generated Fresh        Research Team's         to Server Demographics        for Each Upload        Public Key
+Images (Base64)
 ```

+### Image Encryption

+Survey images are processed and encrypted as part of the survey data:

+1. **Local Storage**: Images remain as files on the device (file paths stored in database)
+2. **Transmission Encryption**: During upload, images are:
+   - Read from local filesystem
+   - Converted to Base64 encoding
+   - Included in the survey JSON payload
+   - Encrypted with the rest of the survey data using AES-256-GCM
+   - Transmitted securely to the research server

+This ensures images are encrypted during transmission while maintaining efficient local storage.

 ---
 layout: default